The Retreat Philosophy

 WHAT FRIENDS & FAMILY SAY

-Six loved ones polled by Rehabs.com to date were mixed in their ratings of The Retreat.
-Two wrote negative comments about the facility, with loved one N.N. ratings its treatment effectiveness only one star, criticizing the facility for its short treatment period and poor communications with family members.
-But four of the loved ones rated the facility four and five stars in holistic treatment offerings, connectivity, and family participation, with loved one Byrne writing: “It was only $4,000 dollars for a month and they have single rooms.
+The six loved ones polled by Rehabs.com to date offered moremixed ratings for The Retreat.
+Two wrote negative comments about the facility, with loved one N.N. criticizing the facility for its short treatment period and poor communication with family members.
+However, four loved ones praised the facility's holistic treatment offerings, connectivity, and level of family participation.
+Loved one Byrne wrote: “It was only $4,000 dollars for a month and they have single rooms.
 In addition, they have a strong AA base.”

-The Retreat’s residential program is priced at $4,900 for the first 30 days, and each additional 30 days costs $4,600.
+The Retreat’s residential program is priced at $5,400 for the first 30 days, and each additional 30 days costs $4,600.
 Non-residential programs begin at $2,900.
 According to the facility’s website, partial scholarships are available to qualifying individuals.
 To date, the four individuals polled on the matter praised the cost of the facility.

 User ReviewsReview this Center